Jha-2022/campus-connect-hub/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```
+## Features and Folder Structure for this project?
 🚀 Features

 - Dashboard: Centralized view of campus activities, upcoming events, and personal statistics.